gardenjs/docs/src/routes/(documentation)/docs/roadmap/roadmap.md

 # Roadmap

-Gardenjs will continue to be maintained.
+Gardenjs will continue to be maintained and further functions will be integrated.

 A donation model is planned if Gardenjs is well received.
-Please contact us if you would like to have one of the features integrated as soon as possible.
+Please contact us if you would like to support us in integrating one of the features in the near future.

 ## Next